What to Include in a B2B PPC Proposal

 - Keyword search estimates (Google Keyword Planner is helpful here) for all major keyword themes.
 Include competitiveness, cost, and volume.

 - Target audience details demonstrate a strong understanding of the client’s key buyer personas.
-Describe the key audience you seek to engage, the types of tools or strategies you have to access that audience, and what (if any) experience you’ve had in engaging similar personas.
+Describe the key audience, the types of tools or strategies you have to access that audience, and what (if any) experience your team has engaging similar personas.
 Sharing case studies can be helpful here, as well.

 This last point is crucial.
 Not only does this succinctly convey your depth of knowledge of the client’s business, it will ultimately allow you to better target the audience through keyword selection, content channels, and advertising copy.

-Moreover, it’s an opportunity to differentiate yourself from potential competitors by sharing all the ways you’ve engaged with a particular audience previously.
-This shows that not only are you familiar with the particular audience, but you already have a strong jumping off point and that you’re ready to explore this plan further.
+Your B2B PPC proposal is an opportunity to differentiate yourself from potential competitors by sharing all the ways you’ve engaged with a particular audience previously.
+This shows you are familiar with their audience and understand how to convince them to covert.

 - What advertising channels will you utilize?
 What is the launch or roll-out schedule?
 Do you expect to have a slow burn and continue to explore new channels and platforms or will you begin day one with multiple platforms?

 - What does the feedback loop look like?
 Do you require client sign-off on ad creative changes?

 - How often will you have review meetings?

 - What deliverable items can the client expect to receive from you and at what frequency?

 Defining and setting clear expectations on reporting and analysis within the proposal helps start the relationship off on the right foot.
 Offer direct and easy-to-comprehend timeframe expectations of reports and ongoing analysis.
 Key details to include: